DBozhinovski/beerjs.mk/src/content/en/blog/2023-in-review.md

   name: Darko Bozhinovski
   link: https://darko.io
   email: hello@darko.io
-  about: 'Does JS for fun and profit.
-Organizer of Beer.js Skopje.'
+  about: "Does JS for fun and profit.
+Organizer of Beer.js Skopje."
 date: 2023-12-27
-category: 'blog'
+category: "blog"
-image: '/img/2023-year-in-review.jpg'
+image: "/img/2023-year-in-review.jpg"
 description: A retrospective of BeerJS Skopje through 2023, news, and plans.
 ---